A Soldier's Statesman: Colin Powell | Adam Timothy Group

 Powell shattered glass ceilings throughout his career.
 He served as National Security Advisor under President Reagan and became both the youngest officer and the first African American to serve as Chairman of the Joint Chiefs of Staff under Presidents Bush and Clinton.
 His steady leadership during the Gulf War earned him near-universal admiration.

-In 2001, he became the first African American Secretary of State—the highest rank held by a Black American in federal government at that time.
-His appointment under President George W. Bush represented a historic moment in American diplomacy and governance.
+In 2001, he became the first African American Secretary of State, serving under President George W. Bush.
+His appointment represented not just personal achievement, but a milestone in American history.

 "Perpetual optimism is a force multiplier."